igayy/Nestcoin/README.md

 Translations
 ------------

-We only accept translation fixes that are submitted through [Pigycoin Core's Transifex page](https://www.transifex.com/projects/p/pigycoin/).
+We only accept translation fixes that are submitted through [Nestcoin Core's Transifex page](https://www.transifex.com/projects/p/nestcoin/).
-Translations are converted to Pigycoin periodically.
+Translations are converted to Nestcoin periodically.

 Translations are periodically pulled from Transifex and merged into the git repository.
 See the [translation process](doc/translation_process.md) for details on how this works.